Partly Sunny With a High Near 65

 Tonight

-Isolated showers and thunderstorms.
-Mostly cloudy, with a low around 46.
-Breezy, with a west wind 5 to 15 mph, with gusts as high as 21 mph.
-Chance of precipitation is 20%.
+Isolated showers and thunderstorms, then scattered showers after 3am.
+Mostly cloudy, with a low around 45.
+Breezy, with a southwest wind 5 to 15 mph, with gusts as high as 22 mph.
+Chance of precipitation is 40%.

 Thursday